 This turned out to be a bad move, not because there's anything terribly wrong with Townsville, but because it's not a particularly great place to be when you're still feeling under the weather.
 Townsville, as its rather exciting name manages to convey, has a rather industrial air to it, and even though I spent a whole day hunting down its attractions, I spectacularly failed to warm to the place.
-My subdued feelings are probably best summed up by the strange beast that greets visitors in the centre of town; most cities have some kind of central point, denoted by a flashy skyscraper, a large square or even a huge shopping mall, but Townsville has a blue cylindrical block of apartments that look like they've been rescued from an experiment in urban disaster during the concrete 1960s, and to cap it all there's a strange funnel sitting atop the monstrosity, shaped like a huge lipstick.
+My subdued feelings are probably best summed up by the strange beast that greets visitors in the centre of town; most cities have some kind of central point, denoted by a flashy skyscraper, a large square or even a huge shopping mall, but Townsville has a blue cylindrical apartment block that looks like it's been rescued from a failed experiment in urban disaster during the concrete 1960s, and to cap it all there's a strange funnel sitting atop the monstrosity that's shaped like a huge lipstick.
 It's pointless, ugly and summed up how I felt as I stomped around Townsville, under a dark cloud of my own making.